FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Which Number to Report When

-Different audiences care about different numbers.
+Different audiences care about different sides of revenue vs income.

 Talking to other founders or on social media?
 Revenue (MRR or ARR).
 It’s the universal SaaS growth metric.
 Nobody posts their net income on X.